 Team players in this BEST INSTANT POT SHRIMP RECIPE:

 - Pasta – I tend to often use penne pasta since my children have somehow loved this shape since their young age.
-Maybe it’s easy to eat with a fork.
+(You might also love our collection of penne pasta dishes) Maybe it’s easy to eat with a fork.
 Instant pot penne pasta recipe is so wonderful because penne works well in all Instant pots, even the 3-quart one (I tend to struggle with longer pastas like fettuccine/ spaghetti at times.
-Another DELISH instant pot penne pasta —> Instant Pot Chicken Parmesan Pasta
+Another DELISH instant pot penne pasta —> Instant Pot Chicken Pasta

 - Marinara sauce – Use your favorite brand.
 I have always loved Prego, tomato basil and garlic (this is not a sponsored post) and use only that sauce for all my recipes and the flavor is A-H-M-A-Z-I-N-G!
 Have you heard of pasta pizza?
 Any leftover pasta with tomato sauce can be made into a delicious Leftover Pasta Pizza